GhumanNavneet/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

    - Availability set: *a new availability set named* **az12001a-avset** *with 2 fault domains and 5 update domains*

-   - Image: **SUSE Enterprise Linux for SAP 12 SP3 - BYOS - Gen1** (Click on Browse all public and private images.Search for **SUSE Enterprise Linux for SAP 12** and select the image **SUSE Enterprise Linux for SAP 12 SP3 - BYOS - Gen1**)
+   - Image: **SUSE Enterprise Linux for SAP 12 SP3 - BYOS - Gen1** (Click on Browse all public and private images.Search for **SUSE Enterprise Linux for SAP 12** and select the image **SUSE Enterprise Linux for SAP 12 SP3 - BYOS - Gen1** from the list of images)

    - Azure Spot Instance: **No**